mnot/I-D/json-home/draft.md

 * Representation Hints
   * format profiles
   * deprecation
-* Extensibility
-  * Defining new top-level properties - how new ones are minted, registry, etc.
+* Defining new top-level and resource object properties - how new ones are minted, registry, etc.
-  * Defining new Resource Object properties - how new ones are minted, registry, etc.
-* Discovery for home (e.g., conneg, .well-known, etc.)
+* Discovery (e.g., conneg, .well-known, etc.)
-* Linking to other resource / format definitions?